-How to collaborate with others in the Notes app on iPhone and iPad
+Collaborate with others in Notes on iOS 15 with new features!

 You can see, in real-time, the phrases being edited.
 When another person is editing a note, you'll see their words highlighted on the screen.
 If you come across such activity, try to hold off adding your own information until the other person is finished.
 This, unfortunately, can cause some complications when multiple people are trying to edit the same thing.
 Since updates are synced via iCloud, you might start typing something, only to see it disappear a few seconds later.

-How to see what has changed in a note, even if you're not working in real time in the Notes app on iPhone and iPad
+How to see what has changed in a note, even when not in real-time

 You can see changes others have made with the Highlight Changes feature.
-This makes it easier to see what's been added without having to watch it change in real time.
+This makes it easier to see what's been added without having to watch it change in real-time.

 - Open the Notes app.